samtecspg/articulate/README.md

 2. Download the current release: https://github.com/samtecspg/articulate/releases/download/v0.5.1/articulate-0.5.1.zip

-3. Unzip and get a terinal or CMD in the release directory
+3. Unzip and get a terminal or CMD in the release directory

 4. run `docker-compose up` (`sudo` might be needed)